MohamedAyman/shortUrl/README.md

 ```
 you can use postman collection to test the apis

+# run application using docker and creating network for them

 ## build application jar
 go to application directory then run the following command from terminal